E-waste

 In New Zealand, Kiwis produce nearly 100 million kilograms of e-waste every year.
 Every 1,000 kilograms of e-waste recycled saves over two million litres of water.
 If Kiwis recycled all their e-waste, we would save enough water to fill 40 Olympic-sized swimming pools every year.
 Read 'Why should we recycle e-waste' and get on board.

-There are lots of good reasons, so be a tidy kiwi, do the right thing and recycle your e-waste responsibly!
+There are lots of good reasons, so be a tidy Kiwi, do the right thing and recycle your e-waste responsibly!

 Fridges and freezers